 For a cleansing experience, consider Buckthorn, Rhubarb Root, Sand and Immortelle flowers, Wormwood, Peppermint.
 These plants offer choleretic and laxative benefits.

-To fortify your immune system, especially during flu season, reach for Lemongrass, Linden, Rosehip, Cranberry, Nettle, St. John's Wort, Black Currant, Primrose, Strawberry, Oregano, Echinacea.
+To fortify your immune system, especially during seasonal discomfort, reach for Lemongrass, Linden, Rosehip, Cranberry, Nettle, St. John's Wort, Black Currant, Primrose, Strawberry, Oregano, and Echinacea.
 These herbs are champions in immune support.

-Herbal teas are more than a delightful sip; they're nature's pharmacy in a cup.
+Herbal teas are more than a delightful sip; they're nature's support in a cup.

 To craft a brew that's both beneficial and delicious, balance the flavors by using no more than one strongly scented or flavored component, like mint or linden.
 These can be complemented with subtler herbs.